 3. Coconut Flour

-Use a few tablespoon of coconut flour if the batter turns out too soft.
+Use a few tablespoons of coconut flour if the batter turns out too soft.
 Sometimes, depending on how runny the nut butter and pumpkin puree are, the batter texture can vary.

 4. Sweetener of Choice (Keto, Paleo Options)

-In order to make this energy ball recipe Keto Friendly, substitute for keto friendly sweetener such as stevia.
+In order to make this energy ball recipe Keto-friendly, substitute for keto-friendly sweeteners such as stevia.

-- Soak nuts in warm water and a pinch of sea salt over night.
+- Soak nuts in warm water and a pinch of sea salt overnight (or at least 6 hours).
 Drain and rinse a few times before blending.

 - Remove the pits from dates and chop them up roughly *

-- Pulse nuts and pumpkin spice in a food processor until finely blended.
+- Pulse nuts, pumpkin puree, dates and pumpkin spice in a food processor until finely blended and gooey in consistency.

-- Add pumpkin puree and dates Blend again until gooey.
-Fold in Cacao Nibs if using any.
+- Fold in Cacao Nibs if using any.

-- Leave "dough” in the fridge or freezer for about 20 minutes to chill (preventing the dough from sticking to hands or cookie scooper)
+- Leave "dough” in the fridge or freezer for about 20 minutes to chill (preventing the dough from sticking to hands or cookie scoop).

-- Use a cookie scooper or hand to make cookie dough into 12 balls.
-Press the balls down to cookie shape with the palm of your hands.
+- Use a cookie scoop or hand to make cookie dough into 12 balls.

-- Sprinkle some extra pumpkin spice.
+- Sprinkle with extra pumpkin spice.
 Freeze, ENJOY!

-- If the dough is too soft, add 1 - 2 tablespoon of coconut flour until the the consistency become "dough" like nut still slightly soft.
-Coconut flour can help reduce the moisture.
+- **If the dough is too loose/wet, add 1 - 2 tablespoon of coconut flour until the consistency becomes "dough" like nut still slightly soft.
+Coconut flour can help reduce moisture.
 Refrigeration will also help firm up the texture.

-- Add more or less dates depending on your sweet tooth preference.
+- Add more or less dates depending on your sweet preference.

 - **Originally, the recipe uses soaked dates which are much softer.
 I have modified it to unsoaked dates which result in a more gooey and less mushy texture.